danieltran67/All-In-One-Agenda/README.md

   a) Can check which one is missing via requirements.txt b)pip install [NAME]

- 4)If there is any trouble, please post on Git.
+ 4)If there is any trouble, please post on Git or check FAQ below.

 Features(All of Verification found in app.py)